-Not only is a safe workplace imperative for employee productivity and satisfaction, employers have legal duties and obligations pursuant to provincial health and safety legislation which revolve around providing a safe workplace for employees.
+Not only is a safe workplace imperative for employee productivity and satisfaction, but employers also have legal duties and obligations pursuant to provincial health and safety legislation which revolve around providing a safe workplace for employees.

 Every employer has an obligation to take all reasonable steps to ensure the safety of their workers.
-For many employers, this will mean preparing and implementing written workplace health and safety policies and procedures (including training for employees), which are reviewed and updated based on regular workplace risk assessments, and which are consistently enforced.
+For many, this will mean preparing and implementing written workplace health and safety policies and procedures (including training for employees), which are reviewed and updated based on regular workplace risk assessments, and which are consistently enforced.
 It will also include appropriate and ongoing training and education for employees.

 How we can help with Health & Safety in your workplace